Guideline Procedures in Psychotherapy

-Currently, four therapeutic approaches are recognized as "guideline procedures" for the treatment of mental illnesses.
+Currently, four therapeutic approaches are used as so-called guideline procedures for the treatment of mental illnesses.

-Anxiety disorders are well treatable with psychotherapy.
-Currently, four therapeutic approaches are recognized as "guideline procedures" for the treatment of mental illnesses.
-They are called guideline procedures because they are scientifically validated, their quality has been tested, and they are deemed medically necessary.
-As a result, the costs for psychotherapy in the case of mental illnesses are covered by health insurance.
+Anxiety disorders are well treatable through psychotherapy.
+Currently, four therapeutic approaches are used as so-called guideline procedures for the treatment of mental illnesses.
+They are called guideline procedures because they are scientifically recognized, their quality has been tested, and they are medically necessary.
+Thus, the costs for psychotherapy for mental illnesses are covered by health insurance providers.

 What Are the Guideline Procedures?